 So Erin Zimmer and I were in Oregon, doing stuff like checking out farmers' markets and eating at food carts.
-We ate some fancy ice cream in Portland, but as we drove down the coast, I told Erin that I really wanted to write about the ice cream at Tillamook.
+We ate some amazing things (including fancy ice cream) in Portland, but as we drove down the coast, I told Erin that I really wanted to write about the ice cream at Tillamook.

 I have a soft spot in my heart for this stuff; it's the ice cream I grew up with, and the ice cream we'd enjoy on rainy days at the coastal summer camp where I worked (best solution to a rained-out hike?
 Take all the kids to the Tillamook Cheese Factory!)
 But I worried a bit that it was just the nostalgia talking, so I didn't really emphasize to Erin how good Tillamook ice cream is.
-She had to taste it for herself, unclouded by what I'll call the Ice Cream Cognition Theory.
+She had to taste it for herself.

 I got pretty excited as we neared the production plant/cheese-stravaganza/loaf love tour that is Tillamook.
 And it was neat to check out the cheese-making facilities.
 But as we neared the front of the line in the ice cream area of the visitor's center, I spotted it, and our real purpose for the visit became clear.